Chinmaya-Kausik/chinmaya-kausik.github.io/_projects/rlhf_comparison.md

 * **Writing trainers from scratch in JAX:** We wrote our own code for trainers in JAX, building on top of [this respository](https://github.com/vwxyzjn/lm-human-preference-details) discussing implementation details of RLHF using PPO.
 I wrote and executed the trainers for DPO and KTO in JAX.
 * **Designing a synthetic task:** I designed a synthetic task of learning family trees from a description of a family, and successfully trained GPT-2 small to accomplish the task.
 There was not much difference in quality here, since the task was somewhat simple.
 * **Continuation:** I intend to resume work on this project in the future and scale up the comparison involved.

-### Code and Report
-Link to JAX repository [here](https://github.com/kkanarios32/TaxonomyRLHF).
-Link to HuggingFace repository [here](https://github.com/Chinmaya-Kausik/RLHF-comparison).
-You can find a report on this project at [this link](https://drive.google.com/file/d/119ZvgQtRXyiokOT_iQsI-Dyrlk2JFwgT/view?usp=sharing).